topics

 forestry facts

-Canada is globally recognized as a world leader in sustainable management of our forests.
-Not only do we have some of the most robust and well-enforced provincial and federal regulatory frameworks in the world but Canadian foresters operating on public land (where 90% of Canada’s forests are located) must submit a comprehensive 150 to 200 year sustainable forest management plan to be approved by provincial governments before a single tree is harvested.
-We harvest less than 0.5% of forests designated for harvesting per year, replant between 400 and 600 million seedlings annually, and are working with nature to help our forests adapt to changing climate conditions.
-What’s more, Canada leads the world in third-party forest certification, managing 37% of the world’s certified forests, more than twice the area certified in any other country.
-These voluntary certifications include commitments to reforestation, promoting wildlife habitats, biodiversity and water protection, so Canadians can be assured that our forests, and wood products they provide, are sustainably-sourced, responsibly managed and 100% renewable.
+Canada is recognized as a leader in sustainable management of our forests.
+Not only do we have some of the strictest provincial and federal regulatory frameworks in the world but Canadian foresters operating on public land (where 90% of Canada’s forests are located) must submit a comprehensive forest management plans for approval by provincial governments before a single tree is harvested.[2][20]
+We harvest less than 1% of forests designated for harvesting per year, replant between 400 and 600 million seedlings annually, and are working with nature to help our forests adapt to changing climate conditions.[5][9]
+What’s more, Canada leads the world in forest certification, managing 36% of the world’s certified forests, more than twice the area certified in any other country.[4]
+These voluntary certifications include commitments to reforestation, promoting wildlife habitats, biodiversity and water protection.

 watch